nemanjamil/combineDockerExams/README.md

 # combineDockerExams

 **BE**
-- add in \BE\.env file that contains all data for connection to DB
+- add in BE/.env file that contains all data for connection to DB
 - call "composer install"

 **FE**